HuygensING/hyper-collate/README.md

 The API of HyperCollate is RESTful, which means that we interact with it according to the Hypertext Transfer Protocol ([HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)).

-You will use four HTTP methods:
+For HyperCollate you make use of four REST calls:

 - POST (creating)
 - PUT (updating / modifying)